 6. Career path and progression

-Most opportunities for SEN teaching are in mainstream schools, where you could become an SEN co-ordinator or head of department.
-At a special needs school you could become deputy head or headteacher.
+You could become the SEN co-ordinator or head of department.
+At a special needs school, you could become deputy head or headteacher.